wwtsjtu/wwt.github.io/_pages/about.md

 - **2014.09 - 2018.06**, I was a B.E. student at [School of Electrical and Electronic Engineering](https://www.seiee.sjtu.edu.cn/), [Harbin University of Science and Technology](http://www.hrbust.edu.cn/), Harbin, China.

 # 🔥 News
-- *2023.12* &nbsp;🎉🎉  I am recognised as Graduate Researcher in Sanya Yazhouwan Science and Technology City 'Research Talents' Program!
+- *2023.12* &nbsp;🎉🎉  I am recognised as 'Research Talents' in Sanya Yazhou Bay Science and Technology City!
 - *2023.12* &nbsp;🎉🎉  One new paper has been accepted by IEEE T-SMCA (Link)!
 - *2023.12* &nbsp;🎉🎉  One co-author new paper has been accepted by OE ([Link](https://www.sciencedirect.com/science/article/abs/pii/S0029801822021497))!
 - *2023.11* &nbsp;🎉🎉  One conference paper was awarded by Best Student Paper Nomination Award of 7th CCSICC!